sof202/SQUIRE/README.md

 squire cpglist -d squire.h5 cpg_list.bed
 ```

-Further examples can be found in `scripts/`.
+Further, more in-depth, examples can be found in `scripts/`.

 ### Job schedulers

 It is fairly likely that SQUIRE will take some time to complete statistical
 tests (especially if the number of samples is high).
 In the event that the user
 has access to a HPC (common in bioinformatics) they may want to utilise a job
-scheduler (such as SLURM, PBS or TORQUE) to run SQUIRE.
-Example scripts for
+scheduler (such as SLURM, PBS or TORQUE *etc.*) to run SQUIRE.
+Example scripts
-such uses of SQUIRE can be found in `scripts/`.
+for such uses of SQUIRE can be found in `scripts/`.
 These scripts are not
 comprehensive, but should be a sufficient starting point.